davidAlgis/mp3ShazamAutoTag/Readme.md

 ## Options

-- `-d`, `--directory` <directory>: Specify the directory where MP3 files are located for processing.
+- `-di`, `--directory` <directory>: Specify the directory where MP3 files are located for processing.
 If not specified, the script uses its current directory.

 - `-t`, `--test`: Execute a test function to verify the script's functionality.
-It looks for a file named "fileToTest.mp3" in a test folder and checks the renaming process.
+It looks for a file named "fileToTest.mp3" in a `test` folder and checks the renaming process.

 - `-m`, `--modify` <True/False>: Indicate whether the script should apply modifications to the MP3 tags and filenames.
-Defaults to True.
+Defaults to `True`.

 - `-de`, `--delay` <delay>: Specify a delay (in seconds) to wait before retrying the Shazam API call if the initial attempt fails.
 Defaults to 10 seconds.

+- `-n`, `--nbrRetry` <number>: Specify the number of retries for the Shazam API call if it fails.
+Defaults to 10 tries.

+- `-tr`, `--trace`: Enable tracing to print messages during the recognition and renaming process.
+Useful for debugging or monitoring script progress.

 - `-h`, `--help`: Display help information showing all command-line options.